matrix-org/synapse/docs/client-server/howto.rst

 you do not specify a password, you will be unable to login to the account if you forget the access token.

+Implementation note: The matrix specification does not enforce how users register with a server.
+It just specifies the URL path and absolute minimum keys.
+The reference home server uses a username/password to authenticate user, but other home servers may use different methods.

 Login
 -----
 The aim of login is to get an access token for your existing user ID::